My philosophy is simple. I take steps my competitor’s don’t do to save my client’s time and money.

 The proceeding information was only an overview of the judgment enforcement options.
 It is not meant be all the information you need if you represent yourself.
 There have been numerous books written on the art of judgment recovery.
 A few of those books and online resources of information are recommended at the bottom of this page.

 Civil Litigations offers a free in office initial consultation in order to better understand and evaluate your legal service requirements.
-The Law Society of Upper Canada’s rules require that paralegals offer services at the same high standard as lawyers.
-Our paralegals are licensed by the Law Society of Upper Canada to provide paralegal services in Ontario Canada.
+The Law Society of Ontario’s rules require that paralegals offer services at the same high standard as lawyers.
+Our paralegals are licensed by the Law Society of Ontario to provide paralegal services in Ontario Canada.
 Contact us if you require our services.

 What other sources of information do you recommend?